Kantronics KAM All Mode TNC for HF Packet Radio

 Of course these PBBS features implemented in 80s and 90s era TNCs had some limitations such as the number of messages they can store and the number of simultaneous connections they can support.
 But, they did offer a simple way to leave a node on the air 24/7 without the need for a PC to handle the PBBS tasks.

-It had been decades since I’ve used the PBBS in this TNC and it reminded me of the days when I would come back from a long day at college to find a message waiting for me on the TNC (message LED blinking on the front panel).
+It had been decades since I have used the PBBS in this TNC and it reminded me of the days when I would come back from a long day at college to find a message waiting for me on the TNC (message LED blinking on the front panel).
 It also reminds me of answering machines, but that’s a different story.

 The other station I was testing with, KD2YCK, was trying out some software based solutions for AX.25, the modem, and the terminal emulation.
 He was able to successfully configure a software solution that fully emulated a hardware TNC.
 He was able to connect to my node, read and drop a message and disconnect.